The Potential of Microsoft Power Apps Plan Designer (preview)

 Improve the permit experience for staff and the public

-The current process is:
+The current process is as follows:

 A permit officer collects information about the person applying for a permit.
 Details about the information are in the attached Forest permit document.
 These need to be captured by the solution.

-The permit officer writes the information on a paper permit document (see Forest permit document attached)
+The permit officer writes the information on a paper permit document (see Forest permit document attached).

 The applicant signs the permit.
-A copy is retained by the company and another given to the applicant
+A copy is retained by the company and another given to the applicant.

 Sometimes a payment is required, which needs to be recorded and tracked.

-Sometimes keys to the forest are provided to the permit holder which need to be recorded and tracked to ensure that they have been returned.
+Sometimes keys to the forest are provided to the permit holder, which need to be recorded and tracked to ensure that they have been returned.

-The forest management company is on a small budget and can only afford Power Apps per User licenses, this needs to be kept in mind when designing the solution.
+The forest management company is on a small budget and can only afford Power Apps per User licenses.
+This needs to be kept in mind when designing the solution.

 I also uploaded a screenshot of the permit form that is to be digitised by the solution.